therealchunt/appdefender/README.md

 # appdefender
 riches web application with AppDefender Agent

+***needs a little work still***
+- persist state of registration with service
+- tail log files to see ssn/cn logging issues

 uses tomcat:7.0.73-jre8-alpine docker image as the base

 runs Riches war with AppDefender Agent